taijonsmith/JavaClassFiles/README.md

-﻿# cecsjava220
+﻿# JavaClassFiles
-A collection of java programming assignments from my CECS Java 220 class
+A collection of java programming assignments from my CECS Java class